Eitel Friedrich IV, Count of Hohenzollern: Early life

 Eitel Friedrich was the eldest surviving son of Count Karl I of Hohenzollern (1516–1576) from his marriage to Princess Anna of Baden-Durlach (1512–1579), daughter of the Margrave Ernst of Baden-Durlach.

 Biography

 After his father's death in 1576, Hohenzollern was divided.
 Eitel Friedrich became the founder of the Hohenzollern-Hechingen line; his brother Karl founded the Hohenzollern-Sigmaringen line, and his brother Christoph founded the Hohenzollern-Haigerloch line.
 Hohenzollern-Hechingen included the original County of Zollern, with the town of Hechingen and monasteries at Rangendingen, St. Luzen and Stetten.

 Eitel Friedrich reorganized the administration of the county, which his predecessors had neglected.
 He issued strict hunting and forestry regulation, which led to several uprisings.

-In Hechingen, he built a Renaissance style residence, from which the New Castle later evolved.
-In 1585, he and his wife founded the Franciscan monastery of St. Luke in Hechingen.
-He initiated other construction projects as well, including the St. Lucerne abbey church, the hospital and the lower tower.
+In Hechingen, he built a Renaissance style residence, named the Friedrichsburg, from which the New Castle later evolved.
+In 1585, he and his wife founded the Franciscan monastery of St. Luzen in Hechingen.
+He initiated other construction projects as well, including the St. Luzen abbey church, the hospital and the lower tower.
 His residence became a center of culture and music, earning him the nickname the Magnificent.